tempestrock/todos/docu/initial-setup-prod-env.md

 3. Start a container from the transferred image on your production machine (`uat` in this case).

-You should now be able to access the app under your `uat` domain.
+You should now be able to access the app under your `uat` domain. 😎

-Run the script with `--env-name prod` again and see your result under your `prod` domain.
+Run the script with `--env-name prod` again and see your result under your `prod` domain. 🎉

+Hope this all worked for you!
+I realized that it was way more to describe than I originally thought.
+Please feel free to share your thoughts with me.
+I am really curious to see if there is someone who used my stuff on their own.